yesid-lopez/delivery-api/README.md

 - The logging has been added in the current application in order to add in the future Prometheus/Grafana to monitor the data drifting, AB test analysis and monitor the general performance of the model.
 - Add integration and e2e tests for a better testing coverage.
 - Currently, the application is designed to make inferences on one order at a time.
 If batch inference is intended, the current implementation must be changed to support that
+- If the preprocessing step becomes more complex in the future, create an external service to take care of this.

 ## Examples of request

 ### Successful request